 6. When T1 expires, the SS shall set the parameters according to T2 in 4.6.4.1.5-1.
 T2 starts.

-7. The UE shall start sending L1-RSRP report including results of both SSB0 and SSB1 every 80 slots, no later than 640ms plus 80 slots.
-If the UE is sending L1-RSRP reports every 80 slots no later than 720 ms for configuration 1, 2, 4 and 5 and no later than 680 ms for configuration 3 and 6 from the beginning of time period T2 until the end of time period T2, the number of passed iterations is increased by one, otherwise the number of failed iterations is increased by one.
+7. The UE shall start sending L1-RSRP report including results of both SSB0 and SSB1 every 80 slots, no later than 640ms plus 80 slots from the beginning of time period T2.
+If the UE starts sending L1-RSRP reports every 80 slots no later than 720 ms for configuration 1, 2, 4 and 5 and no later than 680 ms for configuration 3 and 6 from the beginning of time period T2, and if each L1-RSRP measurement report meets the corresponding absolute accuracy requirements in Table 4.6.4.1.5-2 for for test configurations 1, 2, 4 and 5, the corresponding absolute accuracy requirements in Table 4.6.4.1.5-3 for test configurations 3 and 6 and the corresponding relative accuracy requirements in Table 4.6.4.1.5-4 for all test configurations from the beginning of time period T2 until the end of time period T2, the number of passed iterations is increased by one, otherwise the number of failed iterations is increased by one.
 8. The SS waits until T2 expires.

 9. The SS shall transmit RRCConnectionReconfiguration message with condition EN-DC_PSCell_Rel according to TS 36.508 [25] Table 4.6.1-8 to release NR cell (PSCell).
 The UE shall transmit RRCConnectionReconfigurationComplete message.